 One of the primary activities when preparing documents for discovery is applying tags.
 A tag is a type of “marker” that allows you to categorize and identify specific document characteristics.

-Typically defined by your administrator, tags allow you and your organization to find and identify similar documents—for example, those that are privileged in some way, or those needing review by a topic expert.
-ADDAutomated Digital Discovery Review makes it easy for you to tag documents.
-This example shows that a document contains federal tax information.
+Typically defined by an administrator, tags allow you and your organization to find and identify similar documents—for example, those that are privileged in some way, or those needing review by a topic expert.
+Enterprise Review makes it easy for you to tag documents.

 Tags allow you to work with documents that share similar characteristics or need similar attention.
 Following are a few common uses of tags: